jupediaz/hashnode_blog_posts/clbyhrroi000108l22tpnff0q.md

 ## Types of artificial intelligence

-Artificial intelligence, or AI, is a rapidly evolving field that encompasses a range of approaches and techniques for creating intelligent systems.
 One way to classify AI is by the type of intelligence it exhibits.
 There are two main types of AI: narrow AI and general AI.

 Narrow AI, also known as weak AI or applied AI, is designed to perform a specific task or set of tasks.
 Examples of narrow AI include self-driving cars, personal assistants like Siri or Alexa, and language translation services.
 These systems are trained to perform a specific task and are not capable of adapting to new tasks or situations.